valkey-io/valkey-doc/docs/get-started/faq.md

 * 1 Million small Keys -> String Value pairs use ~ 85MB of memory.
 * 1 Million Keys -> Hash value, representing an object with 5 fields, use ~ 160 MB of memory.

 Testing your use case is trivial.
-Use the `redis-benchmark` utility to generate random data sets then check the space used with the `INFO memory` command.
+Use the `valkey-benchmark` utility to generate random data sets then check the space used with the `INFO memory` command.

 64-bit systems will use considerably more memory than 32-bit systems to store the same keys, especially if the keys and values are small.
 This is because pointers take 8 bytes in 64-bit systems.
 But of course the advantage is that you can have a lot of memory in 64-bit systems, so in order to run large Valkey servers a 64-bit system is more or less required.
 The alternative is sharding.